 |Core||API & Frontend in one image.
 For simple low-load cases when you don't want to have overhead of multiple API & Frontend containers.|

 Please follow our configuration guide.
 Countly Enterprise Edition doesn't have any extra requirements for Docker-based installations.
-Standard setup would look like this:
+The standard setup would look like this:

 - name: COUNTLY_PLUGINS